MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 - An important issue: There is a value called default limit for each payment group, including the "DuitNow to Account/Proxy, DuitNow QR" group, it takes this value from one of the payment type limits in the group, this happens only for the first time.
 The problem arises when you change the limit of one of the transaction types that won't reflect on the default limit.
 If the user changed the limit one (transaction group limit), then there will be no issue.

+- There is no cooling-off screen now, it will always display as you exceeded the limit screen error.

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 ## FCY Account Enquiry & Monthly Statements

-- The foreign currnies accounts are located in a separated tab inside the Account bottom tab.
+- The foreign currencies accounts are located in a separated tab inside the Account bottom tab.

 - Like the normal account transactions, clicking on a transaction record in the transaction history list will show you the details page allowing you to print it.